Florida red-bellied cooter

 The Florida red-bellied cooter or Florida redbelly turtle (Pseudemys nelsoni) is a species of turtle in the family Emydidae.
+The species is native to the southeastern United States.

 Etymology

 The specific name, nelsoni, is in honor of American biologist George Nelson (born 1873).

-Geographic range
+Geographic distribution

-P. nelsoni is native to Florida, and southern Georgia.
+Pseudemys nelsoni is native to Florida, and southern Georgia.
 Fossils of P. nelsoni have also been found along the coast of South Carolina from the Pleistocene Epoch, indicating that the historic range of this species used to extend farther north.
 Today, its northern counterpart, the Northern Red-bellied Cooter (Psuedemys rubriventris) occupies this region.

 Biology

 The Florida red-bellied cooter is mainly herbivorous, and can be found in nearly any type of aquatic habitat.
 It feeds on a variety of aquatic plants including waterweed (Vallisneria and Elodea), duckweed (Lemna and Wolffia), and arrowhead (Sagittaria) species.
 It has been documented consuming algae as well.
 Juveniles tend to primarily consume small insects.
 As juveniles age, they transition to a plant-dominated diet.
 It reaches particularly high densities in spring runs, and occasionally can be found in brackish water.
 It appears to have an intermediate salinity tolerance compared to true freshwater forms and the highly specialized terrapin (Malachemys).
 This species is active year-round and spends a large portion of the day basking on logs.
 It is noted for sometimes laying its eggs in the nest mounds of alligators.
 Sex is temperature-dependent with males being born at cooler temperatures and females being born at warmer temperatures with a pivotal temperature of about 28.5 °C. The Florida red-bellied cooter is closely related to the Peninsula cooter (Pseudemys floridana) and can often be found basking on logs together.